Latest Posts

 Still not sure?
 Try Airbnb!

-If you’re still not sure where to live in Bogota and you’re planning to move here for a while (say for six months or more), I would recommend booking yourself into an Airbnb* in the area that most appeals to you, and see how you feel.
-In the meantime, this will give you a chance to look at rooms or apartments to stay on a long-term basis.
+If you’re still not sure where to live in Bogota and you’re planning to move here for a while (i.e. more than 6 months), I would recommend booking yourself into an Airbnb*.
+In the meantime, this will give you a chance to look at rooms or apartments in different areas, while you decide where you’d like to live in the long term..

 Some Airbnb properties offer large discounts to people who want to stay for a month or longer, so this might be an option too.
-Plus, these often include all bills in the price and you don’t have the inconvenience of having to buy furniture, set up an internet connection etc!
-You also won’t need guarantors or need to leave a deposit before you move into an Airbnb, and it’ll be furnished.
+Plus, these often include bills in the price and include furniture, internet etc. You also won’t need guarantors or need to leave a deposit before you move into an Airbnb.

-*The link to Airbnb is my referral link, which means that if you don’t already have an Airbnb account, and you then click on my link, sign up and make a booking, you will get £35 and I’ll get £15 free credit!
-This is so useful for me, as I use Airbnb quite often in my travels, and hopefully it will be useful for you too!
+*The link to Airbnb is my referral link, which means that if you don’t already have an Airbnb account, and you then click on my link, sign up and make a booking, you and I will both get some free credit!
+This is so useful for me, as I use Airbnb quite often in my travels.
+I hope it will be useful for you too!

-**This link is sponsored by tomplanmytrip.com, an expat who has been living in Bogota for years.
-The page I link to shares his personal recommendations of places to stay in each Bogota neighborhood, which I thought might be helpful.
+**If you want to find accommodation in Bogota** tomplanmytrip.com, run by a foreign resident who has been living in Bogota for years shares his personal recommendations of places to stay in each Bogota neighborhood, which you might find helpful.
+This is a sponsored link.

 Do you live in any of these Bogota neighborhoods?
 How do you find them?
 Is there anything you would add to what I’ve said?